mminici/mminici.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: University of Pisa and ICAR-CNR.
-Previously at Scientist Intern@Amazon Music.
+Previously Applied Scientist Intern@Amazon Music.
 Contact me at  marco.minici@icar.cnr.it.

 profile:
   align: right